Carrooi/Node-Translator/README.md

 $ npm test
 ```

-There are also tests for browser, but because of this strange [bug](https://github.com/metaskills/mocha-phantomjs/issues/105)
+There are also tests for browser, but because of this strange [bug](https://github.com/metaskills/mocha-phantomjs/issues/105),
-they are disabled.
+they will fail.
 If you want to run them, you have to open `./test/browser/index.html` file in your browser.

 ## Changelog

+* 1.7.1
+	+ Tests were broken

 * 1.7.0
 	+ Removed version tag from dictionaries (bc break)